-From the little village of Bincombe, climb high up the hill to appreciate panoramic views of the Jurassic Coastline, stretching from Lyme Regis to St Aldhelm’s Head.
+From the hidden village of Bincombe, climb high up the slopes on which it sits to panoramic views of the Jurassic Coastline, stretching from Lyme Regis to St Aldhelm’s Head.
 Pass a golf course that has carved its own way into history, helping to begin the craze of the Ryder Cup.
-Explore woodland and ruins along old medieval … Continue reading Bincombe and Chalbury Hillfort
+Explore woodland and ruins … Continue reading Bincombe and Chalbury Hillfort

 Chalbury and Holt Forest